ragavendra/PerfService/README.md

 ### Getting Started
 #### Docker
 Creating container using one `PerfRunner` image and one `Redis` image like microservice architecture.
-Please check [docker-compose.yml](docker-compose.yml) to more information.
+You can add many `PerfRunner`'s running in different ports like 5278, 5279 and so on ( Please update `PerfLoader`'s `appSettings.json` accordingly to reflect this ) to emulate distributed load generation.
+Please check [docker-compose.yml](docker-compose.yml) for more information.

 Once in this directory, building images should be as straight as